architapathak/FactFinder/README.md

 ![Website](https://user-images.githubusercontent.com/25678184/111694946-e7806780-8808-11eb-9ecc-c35c4ea24ee8.png)

 ## Setting Up Python Environment
-To reproduce the web app on your machine, we recommend setting up a python3 virtual environment.
-To setup virtual environment, first install `virtualenv` using pip3. **Note that dependencies are based on python version >= 3.7 and torch >= 1.3**
+To reproduce the web app on your machine, we recommend setting up a python virtual environment.
+To setup virtual environment, first install `virtualenv` using pip. **Note that dependencies are based on python version >= 3.7**

 ```
-pip3 install virtualenv
+pip install virtualenv
 ```

 Next, to create python3 virual enverionment named `newenv`, run following the command

 ```
-virtualenv -p python3 newenv
+virtualenv -p python newenv
 ```

 Following command is used to activate the `newenv` environment